LabVIEW 2018 FPGA Module Help

 - Right-click an FPGA build specification in the Project Explorer window and select Build or Rebuild from the build specification shortcut menu.

 The compilation process goes through several stages.
 Compiling FPGA VIs can take from a few minutes to a few hours.
-National Instruments recommends testing and debugging an FPGA VI before you compile it.
+NI recommends testing and debugging an FPGA VI before you compile it.

 Downloading a Compiled FPGA VI